How to Plan the Perfect African Safari

 ● Birding safari

-In addition to being home to the biggest game safaris, Africa is a fantastic place to spot some of the most charismatic and rare species of birds.
+Along with being home to the biggest game safaris, Africa is a fantastic place to spot some of the most charismatic and rare species of birds.
 You can see everything from bee-eaters and finches to weavers, flamingos, and ostriches.

-Some of the best places for the avid bird watcher include Botswana, Zambia, Namibia, and Tanzania.
+Some of the best places for the avid birdwatcher include Botswana, Zambia, Namibia, and Tanzania.

 What to pack for an African safari

-Here’s a list of safari must haves to pack for your trip:
+Here’s a list of safari must-haves to pack for your trip:

 man photographing mountain gorillas